Asset Type: White Papers

 3.2 SOFT TISSUE DISEASE:

 While the PCWG3 criteria refer to RECIST 1.1 for the interpretation of soft tissue disease, specific modifications to RECIST 1.1 are recommended for the derivation of radiologic PFS.
-For these trials, if soft tissue progression is observed during the flare timeframe, Calyx recommends that clinical trial sites confirm progression via a second scan.
+For these trials, if soft tissue progression is observed during the flare timeframe, Perceptive recommends that clinical trial sites confirm progression via a second scan.
 As the flare phenomenon in soft tissue disease may be less common and is less well understood, not all sponsors adopt this recommendation.
-Calyx does not recommend confirmation of soft tissue disease at timepoints beyond flare.
+Perceptive does not recommend confirmation of soft tissue disease at timepoints beyond flare.
 Thus, any evidence of soft tissue disease progression beyond the first scheduled post-treatment scan would be considered immediate evidence of progression.

 3.3 TIMING OF BONE SCAN IMAGING: